balli712/ttrend/README.md

 * Create a customized chart by replacing the files under template with our kubernetes menifest files
 * The kubernetes menifest files including creation of namespace, secrete, deployment, service
-* Deploy the ttrend application by the customized chart and Prometheus from a published repo prometheus-community https://prometheus-community.github.io/helm-charts
+* Deploy the ttrend application by the customized chart and Prometheus&Grafana from a published repo prometheus-community https://prometheus-community.github.io/helm-charts
 * Modify the service prometheus-grafana to type of loadbalancer and access Grafana dashboard from that AWS LoadBalancer

 ![alt text](image-4.png)